SovereignCloudStack/standards/Contributor-Docs/README.md

 - reduce amount of mailing lists
 - use single source of annoucement
 - don't spam the mailing lists with complete annoucements, but rather the link to the annoucement!
-- ditch Wekan and move to GitHub to reduce tool clutter
 - provide ONE single URL for all services with proper subdomains:
   - nextcloud.sovereignit.de
   - lists.sovereignit.de